 - and all three also do a lot of different things, within their life.
 They are all busy women who get results

-All 3 have stayed slim.
+All three have stayed slim.
 How can one stay so slim as these ladies & not diet & exercise obsessively?
-I think it's something that all 3 have in common:
+I think it's something that all three have in common:

 What I'm doing is errands, blogging, dog-sitting, getting "stuff" ready for a village market that I'm taking part in this weekend, & teaching a yoga class tonight.